jesse-prpic/Jesse_Prpic_T1A3/README.md

 ## Overview
 A terminal application inspired by the game "WORDLE".
 This infrastructure will interact with different features and data.
+Throughout the project I will demonstrate my skills by showcasing this through technical knowledge.

 ## Objective
 It allows the player to guess a six-letter word over a duration of 8 guesses - with the scoring model being whether they win and guess the word under 8 guesses or lose by not guessing the word.